BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Adding a Voltage Regulator
 To run the STM32 within its rated voltage limits, we'll need a voltage regulator to lower the 5v from USB to the common 3.3v power expected by modern devices.
 **Repeat the add block flow** with a `VoltageRegulator` block, **then update the power (between the USB and the microcontroller) and ground connections**.
-**Make sure to delete the previous power and ground connections, otherwise it will error out from over-connection.**

 ```diff
   self.usb = self.Block(UsbCReceptacle())